ieee-uottawa/SITE-Bot/README.md

 ## Development

 We're always looking for more commands!
 Send us a pull request with your contribution and we'll do our best to review and merge it.
+See the [Contribute a Command](#contribute-a-command) section for instructions on how to use the pluggable command architecture.

 To test your additions, [set up a bot app](https://discordjs.guide/preparations/setting-up-a-bot-application.html) on